jluttine/jluttine.github.io/posts/how-to-blog-with-jupyter-ipython-notebook-and-nikola.md

 Edit conf.py and modify `POSTS` and `PAGES` as follows:

     POSTS = (
-        ("posts/*.ipynb", "posts", "post.tmpl"),
+        ("posts/*.ipynb", "blog", "post.tmpl"),
-        ("posts/*.md", "posts", "post.tmpl"),
+        ("posts/*.md", "blog", "post.tmpl"),
-        ("posts/*.rst", "posts", "post.tmpl"),
+        ("posts/*.rst", "blog", "post.tmpl"),
-        ("posts/*.txt", "posts", "post.tmpl"),
+        ("posts/*.txt", "blog", "post.tmpl"),
     )
     PAGES = (
-        ("pages/*.md", "pages", "story.tmpl"),
+        ("pages/*.md", "", "story.tmpl"),
-        ("pages/*.ipynb", "pages", "story.tmpl"),
+        ("pages/*.ipynb", "", "story.tmpl"),
-        ("pages/*.rst", "stories", "story.tmpl"),
+        ("pages/*.rst", "", "story.tmpl"),
-        ("pages/*.txt", "stories", "story.tmpl"),
+        ("pages/*.txt", "", "story.tmpl"),
     )

-The first entries are used as defaults.
-With these settings, blog posts would be Jupyter Notebooks and pages would be Markdown files by default if no format is specified explicitly.
+The first format entries are used as defaults, so with these settings blog posts would be Jupyter Notebooks and pages would be Markdown files by default if no format is specified explicitly.
+Also, the blog posts would be located in `/blog/` and pages (e.g., `/about/`) in the root.

 # Initialize git

-I recommend you use git and GitHub because it makes publishing and sharing your blog posts and notebooks easy.
+I recommend you use git and [GitHub](https://github.com/) because it makes publishing and sharing your blog posts and notebooks easy.
 The repository can be initialized as:

     git init
     git add *